DataDog/documentation/content/en/cloudcraft/components-aws/api-gateway.md

   - **isometric: string**: The accent color for the component in the 3D view.
 Must be a hexadecimal color.
   - **2d: string**: The accent color for the component in the 2D view.
 Must be a hexadecimal color.
 - **link: uri**: Link the component to another diagram in the `blueprint://ID` format or to an external website in the `https://LINK` format.
-- **locked: boolean**: If true, changes to the component through the application are disabled until unlocked.
+- **locked: boolean**: If `true`, changes to the component through the application are disabled until unlocked.

 ## Accepted values for cache